citp/privacy-policy-historical/t/te/ted/tedprize.org.md

 We collect three (3) types of information:

-  1. Personal information that you provide directly to us when you create an account with us and save items to your profile or submit information through a form based on a specific request or purpose.
+  1. Personal information that you provide directly to us when you create an account and save items to your profile or submit information through a form based on a specific request or purpose.
   2. Data collected automatically such as tracking information, IP addresses or other data related to usage on TED Sites.
   3. Cookies, to help us understand what areas of TED Sites are most useful and interesting to our audience.